Lolligerhans/vsob/README.md

 1. Remove empty lines
 1. Join games into single lines
 1. Remove PGN metadata for readability
-1. Add data into greppable columns at the start of each line
+1. Add data into grep-able columns at the start of each line

 > [!TIP]
 > Below are (n)vim commands.
 Yank line into `"0` by `yy` and apply with `@0`.